JackDougherty/jack-site/_pages/dataviz/index.md

 No class (Thanksgiving break)

 ### Tues 30 Nov
-- Overview of Learning Goal #11: Transform Your Map Data
-	- Identify and find GeoJSON boundary data
-	- Edit GeoJSON data
-	- Join CSV and GeoJSON data
-- Start reading HODV Chapter 13 <https://handsondataviz.org/transform.html>

-### Thur 2 Dec
-- Prep for Transform Data quiz, to be taken during any 2-hour period from Sun 5 Dec at 12 noon to Tues 7 Dec at 2pm, on [Moodle](https://moodle.trincoll.edu)

-### Tues 7 Dec
 - Overview of Learning Goal #12: Detect Lies and Reduce Bias
 	- How to Lie with Charts
 	- How to Lie with Maps